aroojjjjjjj/Fakenewsdetection_project/README.md

 .
 Demonstrated how unsupervised learning can uncover structure and relationships in textual data.

 ✅ Week 9: Neural Networks Basics
-Implemented a simple Artificial Neural Network (ANN) using Keras.
+.Implemented a simple Artificial Neural Network (ANN) using Keras.
-Used text length as a numerical feature to train the neural model.
+.Used text length as a numerical feature to train the neural model.
-Trained the ANN with multiple epochs to learn patterns in fake vs real news.
+.Trained the ANN with multiple epochs to learn patterns in fake vs real news.
-Evaluated ANN performance on test data and recorded accuracy.
+.Evaluated ANN performance on test data and recorded accuracy.
-Compared ANN results with previous models (Logistic Regression and Random Forest).
+.Compared ANN results with previous models (Logistic Regression and Random Forest).
-Confirmed that ANN can learn non-linear patterns and serves as a strong neural baseline for the project.
+.Confirmed that ANN can learn non-linear patterns and serves as a strong neural baseline for the project.

+✅ Week 10: Advanced Deep Learning (CNN & RNN)
+.Implemented a Convolutional Neural Network (CNN) using news‑related images to classify fake vs real news.
+.Organized image data into fake and real classes and trained the CNN model for image‑based prediction.
+.Implemented a Recurrent Neural Network (RNN) using textual news data after tokenization and sequence padding.
+.Trained the RNN model on news article text to learn sequential patterns in fake vs real news.
+.Generated predictions using both CNN (image data) and RNN (text data).
+.Confirmed the effectiveness of specialized deep learning models for handling different data modalities (images and text).

  📌 Project Milestones So Far
 - Environment setup complete.